 In the 1970s, identity emerged as a crucial political term in the phrase identity politics.
 Its most immediate meaning was an opposition to class politics and reflected struggles both in the Black Power and women’s movements to refuse to subordinate questions of race and gender to traditional definitions of political struggle in terms of class.
 However, identity was more than just a counter to class; it was an appeal to a different kind of politics in which questions of subjectivity and consciousness were central.
 Identity here is multiply ambiguous: it is what you can’t help being, but also what you choose to become.
 As such, it hovers between a desire to choose a different identity and a desire to reject what for Erikson is a struggle and for Locke a simple evidence: the dominant notion of identity itself.
 Particularly in recent debates about gender identity, one can discern not simply the assertion of new identities, but a further desire to move beyond identity altogether.

 This questioning of identity itself has also arisen as the recognition of identities has multiplied in recent decades.
 One reaction has been the coining of the word intersectionality: “The term intersectionality references the critical insight that race, class, gender, sexuality, ethnicity, nation, ability, and age operate not as unitary, mutually exclusive entities, but rather as reciprocally constructing phenomena” (Annual Review of Sociology, 2015).
-Identity politics opened up in the heart of identity a vision of difference and, for many, that vision needs to understand identity as l and world interact.
+Identity politics opened up in the heart of identity a vision of difference and, for many, that vision needs to understand identity as a perpetually shifting construction as individual and world interact.